mgeier/quaternion-nursery/README.md

 generate identical curves in R3; however, this is not the case in the non-Euclidean space SO (3) [Kim, Kim, Shin 1995 (A C2 ...)].

+When the recursive curve construction is not based on a simple closed form algebraic equation, it becomes extremely difficult to do any extensive analysis on the constructed curve.

 Though Shoemake [1985, 1991] postulates
 correct first derivatives, the quaternion calculus employed there is incorrect (see [Kim, Kim, Shin 1995 (A compact ...)] for more details).